roryp/stranglerfig/README.md

 *Read Martin Fowler's original article on the Strangler Fig Application [here](https://martinfowler.com/bliki/StranglerFigApplication.html).*

-## Implementing the Strangler Pattern with Modern Web App (MWA) Patterns

-Combining the Strangler Pattern with the **Modern Web App (MWA) Pattern** provides a robust foundation for creating cloud-native, scalable applications.
-The MWA pattern emphasizes resilience, security, and scalability, leveraging cloud services and best practices.

 ### Example

 Imagine you're migrating a `/customer` endpoint from a legacy system to a modernized architecture.
 You can deploy a router that directs requests to either the old or new implementation based on specific conditions.